 Primary use: Data visualization

-Google Charts is a free online tool that excels in producing a wide array of interactive and engaging data visualizations.
-Its design caters to user-friendliness, offering a comprehensive selection of pre-set chart types that can embed into web pages or applications.
+Google Charts is a free online tool that excels at producing a wide array of interactive and engaging data visualizations.
+Its design caters to user-friendliness, offering a comprehensive selection of pre-set chart types that can be embedded into web pages or applications.
 The versatile nature of Google Charts allows its integration with a multitude of web platforms, including iPhone, iPad, and Android, extending its accessibility.

-This tool, with its high customization and user-friendly nature, makes it ideal if you are looking to create compelling data visuals for web and mobile platforms.
-It’s also a great option if you need to publish your charts, as the integration makes it straightforward for you to publish on most web platforms by sharing a link or embedding the link into a website’s HTML code.
+This tool's high customization and user-friendly nature make it ideal for creating compelling data visuals for web and mobile platforms.
+It’s also a great option for publishing your charts, as the integration makes it straightforward to publish on most web platforms by sharing a link or embedding the link into a website’s HTML code.

 Primary use: Data visualization